Here I go again, back to Grasse!

 So, there I go again.
 During a perfume making workshop in Galimard lab, I made my first perfume, three years ago.
 Pretty, but not exceptional.
 This time, I came prepared.

-You see, I do have ideas about a five to six perfumes (at least) I would like to make or have made for me.
+You see, I do have ideas about five to six perfumes (at least) I would like to make or have made for me.
 These ideas are not expressed by notes or perfume groups, no, I have vivid images in my head.
-Memories, moments, little bits and pieces of emotions.
+Memories, moments, little bits, and pieces of emotions.
 Some are like paintings on canvas, some are vivid and bright like short movies in glorious Technicolor…

 You have 127 notes to play with, which is fine in my opinion for this level of perfume making.